SimplyBuilt/activejob-retriable/README.md

 Automatically retry failed jobs with an exponential back-off.

-This gem is aims to mimic most of the functionality of Sidekiq's RetryJobs middleware.
+This gem aims to mimic most of the functionality of Sidekiq's RetryJobs middleware.

 ## Support

 Backends that support the retrying jobs are supported.
-A Runtime exeception is raised if this concern is included in a job with an unsupported backend.
+A Runtime exception is raised if this concern is included in a job class with an unsupported backend.

 The gem has only been tested with the Sidekiq backend.
 Please submit pull-requests and issues for backends that are not functioning properly.